First-Gen & Low-Income Students

 The Emory Career Center offers the Civic Scholars Program to address costs associated with unfunded internships, up to 10 awards at $1500 are available for summer.
 The center also covers some travel costs for off-campus interviews on a case-by-case basis, and the Clothing Closet to assist with professional attire.
 In addition, the Center hosts a fall diversity career fair for employers targeting underrepresented students.

-The Emory Campus Life Communications team will work with the Office of Student Success Programs and Services to develop a promotional campaign to raise campus awareness of resources available to first-generation and low-income students.
+The Emory Campus Life Communications team will work with the Student Case Management and Intervention Services to develop a promotional campaign to raise campus awareness of resources available to first-generation and low-income students.

 While this letter responds to most of the action steps presented by FLIP, academic and faculty items have been forwarded to the appropriate administrators for follow up.
 You may receive a separate communication or engage them in person at our forthcoming meeting to discuss next steps.

 We recognize that we have considerable work to do to create the environment we all desire to support first-generation and low-income students.
-I will ask Adrienne Slaughter, Director of Student Success Programs, to help us organize a meeting to begin the process of identifying gaps in services, timelines, and accountability measures.
+I will ask Adrienne Smith, Interim Director of Student Case Management and Intervention Services, to help us organize a meeting to begin the process of identifying gaps in services, timelines, and accountability measures.

 Our commitment to a successful Emory experience for all students is grounded in the university’s dedication to the advancement of knowledge through inclusivity and diversity – and to affirming in all students a sense of belonging in the Emory community.
 We look forward to working with you to achieve this goal.